ON VICTORIA'S MORNINGTON PENINSULA

 About the Mornington Peninsula Region

-The region is a favourite place for Melburnians to spend their Summer holidays during the December and January period.
+The region is very busy in Summer holidays during the December and January period.
 Many people rent or own holiday homes here.
 It attracts families and people of all ages and is very popular for an array of water activities, such as boating/sailing, fishing, jet-skiing, surfing, swimming and scuba-diving.

 The beaches are lined with many colourful little boat sheds, or beach huts, which are iconic to the area and are much-loved features of the Australian coastal resorts.
 These cute little boxes are privately owned storage facilities for boats, umbrellas, beach chairs and the like, and some are even fully fitted out with furniture to make it a comfortable way to enjoy the beach and entertain guests.
 Believe it or not, they are quite expensive pieces of real estate, situated right on prime land and with the best view.
 However, they are strictly not for habitation.